 [BS] A403.9 Wood-framed shear walls.
 Wood-framed shear walls shall have strength and stiffness sufficient to resist the seismic loads and shall conform to the requirements of this section.
-Where new sheathing is applied to existing study to create new wood-framed shear walls, the new wall elements shall be considered bearing wall systems for purposes of determining seismic design parameters.
+Where new sheathing is applied to existing studs to create new wood-framed shear walls, the new wall elements shall be considered bearing wall systems for purposes of determining seismic design parameters.

 [BS] A403.9.1 Gypsum or cement plaster products.

-Gypsum or cement plaster products shall not be used to provide lateral resistance in a soft or weak story or in a story with an open front wall line, whether or not new elements are added to mitigate the soft, weak or open-front condition. the strength required by Section A403.3 or the stiffness required by Section A403.4.
+Gypsum or cement plaster products shall not be used to provide the strength required by Section A403.3 or the stiffness required by Section A403.4.